- Enjoy a More Natural Smile with Composite Dental Fillings

 The procedure for placing a composite resin dental filling is a routine treatment that we do every day at Greenville Family Dental.
 Here’s how it works:

 - Drs.
-Meachum or Han isolate the tooth from saliva to keep it dry.
+Meachum or Meyer isolate the tooth from saliva to keep it dry.

 - Any dental decay is removed.